20 Antibacterial and Antiviral Herbs and How to Use Them

 As antiviral herbs, olive leaf is used to treat the flu, common cold and herpes.
 Olive leaf can be taken as a tincture, capsule or tea mixed with mint.
 Avoid during pregnancy.

-In addition to adding great flavor to food, oregano also fights viruses and bacteria as one of the best antiviral herbs available.
-During an infection, oregano essential oil (high quality only) can be taken in a capsule to speed healing.
-If using oregano essential oil topically, use a carrier oil to prevent skin irritation.
+In addition to adding great flavor to food, oregano also protects against viruses and bacteria as one of the best antiviral herbs available.
+It can be taken in a capsule to promote healing.

 Herbal teas are simple to make and require only a cup, hot water and a way to steep your tea.
 To make an herbal tea, steep 1 tbsp of antibacterial or antiviral herbs in 1 cup hot water for 5-10 minutes.
 For children, use 1 tsp herbs in the same amount of water.